tsfu/Personal-Website/README.md

   - Jun 2022: Update styles for mobile experience.
 Update to font awesome v6.1.1.
 Update links to open in new tab.
   - Jun 2022: Update url to remove repo name suffix.

-TODOs:
-  - Get rid of Bootstrap v4 (update or remove).
-  - Better interactions/animations for mobile UX.
-  - Use responsive elements instead of @media query. (also because of Bootstrap v4 not ideal anymore here...)